strubloid/mygitbook/README.md

 # MyGitbook
-This project its a sample for showing how is possible to create an API with NodeJs & Github.
+This project is a sample for showing how is possible to create an API with NodeJs & Github.
 Basically Its a project that contains:

 | Type                                    | Value            |